-An advocate for the field of theatre and performance in higher education, ATHE serves as an intellectual and artistic center for producing new knowledge about theatre and performance-related disciplines, cultivating vital alliances with other scholarly and creative disciplines, linking with professional and community-based theatres, and promoting access and equity.
+An advocate for the field of theatre and performance in higher education, the Association for Theatre in Higher Education (ATHE) serves as an intellectual and artistic center for producing new knowledge about theatre and performance-related disciplines, cultivating vital alliances with other scholarly and creative disciplines, linking with professional and community-based theatres, and promoting access and equity.

 I recently returned from our Governing Council and FGR midyear meeting where we made our plans for the coming year, including our continued advocacy for theatre in higher education at a time when many of us fear large-scale defunding of the arts.
 Others were concerned about the end of the ACA, which has given many artists and contingent laborers in our field health care because their current employers do not provide it.
 There was talk about DACA and its potential demise.
 And, there were, of course, many members concerned with how the racism, sexism, islamophobia and homophobia (and many other forms of antagonism based on identity) we are seeing in the public sphere might affect our students, colleagues and ourselves.

 We had frank conversations about how we might serve our students and colleagues at this time.
 This meant asking very broad and searching questions about the theatre, including many about how might we rethink our theatres as important public forums, sites for gathering, and places to think and imagine otherwise.
 Can theatre be the place where we follow Obama’s frustrated exhortation that, ”If you’re tired of arguing with strangers on the Internet, try to talk with one in real life?”